magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_II_Catherines_Class.md

 And in that moment, she felt something settle inside her.
 Not fear.
 Not duty.
 But a steadiness, as though courage had quietly taken root.

 ---

+## A Dream

+That night, back in her dorm, Lucy’s eyes fell on her tidy bookshelf and desk—rows of accounting volumes, binders stacked with precise notes.
+For the first time, the sight did not suffocate her.
+Instead, it felt like a steady foundation, not a cage.

+She thought: perhaps life did not have to split her in two.
+Perhaps she could have both—her studies and her secret passion, her discipline and her play.

+Calmly, almost serenely, she opened her textbook to the chapter covered that day in lecture.
+The formulas no longer blurred.
+She underlined, made neat annotations, and for once her hand did not tremble.
+Catherine’s class had left her body humming with an afterglow, like a deep massage to her spirit, loosening knots she hadn’t known she carried.

+The hours slipped by.
+Lucy finished her assignments with quiet satisfaction, slid the papers into their folder, and closed her books.
+When she lay down, her mind was neither restless nor frantic.
+Instead she drifted easily into sleep, wearing the faintest smile, as though she were the luckiest person in the world.

+She was once again barefoot in Catherine’s classroom, but this time there were no desks, no books—only a vast open floor.
+Joseph and Bella stood at the edges, their faces kind but silent, as though waiting to see what she would do.

+Lucy hesitated at first, her hands hovering uncertainly.
+Then, slowly, she lifted her arms, let her body sway, and began to move.
+Not timidly, not as a reaction to someone else’s touch, but on her own.
+Her steps grew bolder, her gestures wider, until she was twirling, spinning in the centre of the room, unafraid of the eyes upon her.

+Catherine’s voice echoed gently, though Catherine herself was nowhere to be seen:
+“Breathe, Lucy.
+Take the space.
+It’s yours.”

+And Lucy did.
+In her dream she laughed, a free, bright sound, the kind she never dared release when awake.
+She felt as though she had crossed some invisible threshold—not away from duty, not away from study, but into a place where she could carry both, balanced, without fear.

+When she woke in the morning, the dream clung to her like the shimmer of a bubble—fragile, fleeting, yet impossibly real.